Mastering the Jaw Thrust Maneuver: Technique for Airway Management

 7. Reassess and Adjust: Continuously monitor the person's breathing and responsiveness.
 If breathing resumes, place the person in the recovery position if appropriate and seek professional medical assistance.
 If the person remains unresponsive or is not breathing, initiate rescue breathing or CPR as necessary.

-Position Yourself
+1. Position Yourself

 Position yourself at the head of the unconscious person.
 Stand or kneel at a level that allows you to maintain a comfortable and stable posture throughout the maneuver.
 This positioning provides you with a clear line of sight to the person's airway and face, enabling better control of the process.

-Ensure Proper Neck Alignment
+2. Ensure Proper Neck Alignment

-Before you begin the maneuver, assess the person's neck for any signs of injury, trauma, or potential neck instability.
+Before you begin the maneuver, check the person's neck for any signs of injury, trauma, or potential neck instability.
 Pay attention to the person's posture and any visible abnormalities.
 If there's a possibility of neck injury, take extra precautions to maintain proper alignment of the cervical spine while performing the maneuver.

-Gently Extend the Jaw
+3. Gently Extend the Jaw

 With your index and middle fingers, position your hands on both sides of the person's lower jaw, near the angles of the jawbone.
 Your thumbs should be placed on the person's chin, forming a stable and controlled grip.
 This hand placement provides the necessary support to guide the movement of the jaw while maintaining proper alignment of the head and neck.

-Lift the Jaw
+4. Lift the Jaw

 Applying gentle pressure with your fingers and thumbs, begin to lift the person's lower jaw in an upward direction.
 The goal is to create a slight separation between the upper and lower teeth, which allows for better airway alignment.
 As you do this, ensure that you maintain the person's head in a neutral position, avoiding any backward tilting of the head.

-Open the Airway
+5. Open the Airway

 As you lift the jaw, you'll notice the person's mouth opening.
 This movement effectively displaces the tongue from the back of the throat, preventing any potential obstructions that might hinder breathing.
 The person's airway should now be clear and open, allowing air to flow freely into the lungs.

-Monitor Breathing
+6. Monitor Breathing

-Reassess and Adjust
+7. Reassess and Adjust

 Continuously monitor the person's breathing and responsiveness.
 If breathing resumes and the person shows signs of regaining consciousness, gently position them in the recovery position if appropriate.
 However, if the person remains unresponsive and is not breathing, it's crucial to initiate appropriate life-saving measures.